katelloyd83/sound-fundamentals/modules/week-10/_posts/2004-02-01-capturing-voice.md

 The first thing we do is check the batteries and storage space on our recording device, be it a phone, audio interface, or personal recorder like a Zoom or Tascam.
 Running out of space or batteries is the last thing you want to have happen in the middle of recording an interview, song, or narration.

 We then make sure we have the appropriate parameters on our recording device.
 Radio standard is 44.1K (sample rate), 16-bit (bit depth), and .wav (file type), which is also CD quality.
-This varies depending on the type of project you're working on. (_{ NOTE: } Following new standards, you should capture audio at 24-bits, then if necessary for the final medium, you can dither to a lower bit-depth, such as 16-bits._)
+This varies depending on the type of project you're working on. (_{ NOTE: } Following new standards, you should capture/record audio at 24-bits, then if necessary for the final medium, you can export/bounce to a lower bit-depth, such as 16-bits.
+For example, I record at 48k (sample rate and 24-bits.
+When rendering/exprting/bouncing I keep the 24-bits but change 48k sample rate to 44.1k.
+In theory, and with much debate--recording at a higher sample rate  will improve the overall quality of a mix when bouncing down to a lower sample rate.
+In the end, I feel It is could practice to mix this way._)

 ### Acoustic Treatment and Reduction of Background Noise